 Once in the study room participants were shown where to set personal items, asked to take out their cell phone and shut it off, and were then given a seat at a table in front of a large computer screen.
 One screen pointed towards the participant and a smaller screen was directed away from their sight.
 The smaller screen was attached by cables to the biometric measuring equipment located on a cart next to the table where the participant sat.
 The researcher then asked the participant to set aside their cell phone for the duration of the study.
 The research assistant explained that the tone from a cell phone call or text message during the study could cause them to give a false reading on the biometric equipment.
-The researcher then asked the participant to put their hand and forearm in a padded cradle on the table in front of them.
+The researcher then asked the participant to set aside their cell phone to the table in front of them.
 Velcro straps were then used to secure their arm in the cradle.